Rugrats Go Wild: Home media

-Paramount Home Entertainment released Rugrats Go Wild on VHS and DVD on December 16, 2003.
+Rugrats Go Wild was released on VHS and DVD on December 16, 2003, by Paramount Home Entertainment.
 Most VHS copies included a "Smell-O-Vision" scratch-and-sniff card, as did most initial run DVDs.
 Later copies of the DVD did not include additional cards, but did retain the option to view the film with the scratch-and-sniff icons on.

-The film is also available as a part of the Rugrats 3-disc set of all three films, as well as a double feature 2-disc set that also included The Rugrats Movie.
-The film was re-released on DVD on August 29, 2017.
-The film was released on Blu-ray through a trilogy movie collection set on March 8, 2022.
+On March 15, 2011, along with The Rugrats Movie and Rugrats in Paris: The Movie, the film was re-released in a three-disc movie trilogy collection DVD set, in honor of Rugrats 20th anniversary.
+On August 29, 2017, Rugrats Go Wild was re-released on DVD.
+On March 8, 2022, along with The Rugrats Movie and Rugrats in Paris: The Movie, the film was released on Blu-ray as part of the trilogy movie collection.

 Reception

 Box office

-The film grossed $39.4 million domestically and $55.4 million worldwide against a production budget of $25 million.
-The film earned less than each of the other two Rugrats films.
-The film opened at #4 with Finding Nemo at the #1 spot.
+The film grossed $39 million in the United States and $16 million internationally for a worldwide total of $55 million against a production budget of $25 million.
+The film opened at #4 behind Finding Nemo, 2 Fast 2 Furious, and Bruce Almighty.